OrdnanceSurvey/GeoDataViz-Toolkit/Workshops/Tableau/README.md

 ## Prerequisites

 You will need to create a free [Mapbox](https://www.mapbox.com/) account.
-You will need to download Tableau Public [Tableau](https://public.tableau.com/en-us/s/)
+You will need to download [Tableau Public](https://public.tableau.com/en-us/s/)

 ## Data & Licence